ccmbioinfo/dti-processing/README.md

 This will, for each b-value folder, correct the DTI image for eddy current distortion, flaws in the image due to the varying magnetic field inducing an electric current.
 It will also isolate the brain from the rest of the skull.
 Furthermore, this will fit the diffusion tensor to the image.
 FA images and MD images will also be generated.

 ### Registration

+Change the 'atlas' variable to point to the location of your atlas NIfTI file, the one with labelled ROIs.
+Change the 'mni' variable to point to the location of your standardized MNI brain image.

 Similar to the preprocessing step, run the script in the uppermost level of your patient (the Patient1 folder):